munendra7777/Compare-Excel-columns-text/README.md

 # Compare-Excel-columns-text
-Compare text between two columns in an excel.
+Tkinter App to Compare text between two columns in an Excel.
+There is an option to select multiple files as well, provided the input columns and output columns don't change.

+# To-DO
+To add a standalone app.